PPoPP-21/Paper141-Heartbeat-Anomalous-Diagnose-Master/readme.md

 Then, check whether the training data ```cg_std_abs.xlsx```,```cg_std_normal.xlsx and``` and ```cg_std_shut.xlsx``` is in the current path, and enter the jupyter file ```NPB_cg_Test.ipynb```.

-After that, replace the parameters obtained in the training process as shown in the parameters captured by the box of the figure below.
-Note that in order to ensure the accuracy and stability of the program, some abnormal parameters will be fine-tuned furthermore.
+After that, the parameters in the original program are replaced by those obtained in the training process as shown in the box of the figure below.
+Note that to ensure the accuracy and stability of the program, some abnormal parameters will be fine-tuned furthermore.

 ![](./img/3.png)